-I can’t tell you how many times we’ve made calm down bottles.
-My kids are obsessed and it’s one of their favorites activities to make.
+I cannot tell you how many times we have made calm down bottles!
+My kids are obsessed and it is one of their favorite activities to make.

-There’s something about watching glitter with little toys fall in slow motion… It makes for an affordable toy that keeps the kids entertained for hours.
-Plus, it’s so easy to customize for any season, holiday or to just throw in it whatever you have available at home.
+There is something about watching glitter with little toys fall in slow motion… it is calming in a way that is hard to explain but easy to feel, and it works on kids and adults alike.
+It also makes for an affordable toy that keeps the kids entertained for hours, and it is so easy to customize for any season, holiday, or just with whatever you have available at home.

-The problem is that not every time we make calm down bottles it come out right.
-They are so many ways to make them that it can get confusing.
-Sometimes the glitter moves too fast, sometimes too slow or it gets all foggy.
+The problem is that not every time we make calm down bottles does it come out right.
+There are so many ways to make them that it can get confusing.
+Sometimes the glitter moves too fast, sometimes too slow, or it gets all foggy.

 The Foolproof Way to Make a Calm Down Bottle